fleaflet/flutter_map/docs/introduction/how-does-it-work.md

 The main tile server that's free to use and open-source is the Open Street Maps tile server, as mentioned above, a server which provides access to millions of tiles covering the whole Earth. that get updated and maintained by the general public.
 You can [find other 'semi-endorsed' public servers here](https://wiki.openstreetmap.org/wiki/Tile_servers).

 :::danger Terms of Service & Tile Usage Policy
 Before using a tile server (especially, but not limited to, free/open-source servers), you must read and agree to the server's Terms of Service or Tile Usage Policy.
-These are rules defined by the server provider, not by a mapping library (such as `flutter_map`), and define what and what you cannot do using their service/tiles.
+These are rules defined by the server provider, not by a mapping library (such as 'flutter_map'), and define what and what you cannot do using their service/tiles.

 You can find the [OSM Tile Server Usage Policy here](https://operations.osmfoundation.org/policies/tiles/), and other servers will likely (but not necessarily) follow similar rules.

 It is always recommended to use a private or paid-for server for commercial applications as they usually have a guaranteed up-time and can offer preferable Usage Policies (as they are charging you for it).

-`flutter_map` does not accept responsibility for any issues or threats posed by your misuse of external tile servers.
+'flutter_map' does not accept responsibility for any issues or threats posed by your misuse of external tile servers.
 Use tile servers at your own risk.
 :::

 ## 'Slippy Map' Convention